Old 37: Plot

 1977: Two boys are living in a decrepit junkyard with their father, Jimmy, who has a hobby of listening to a police radio for nearby car accidents.
 Hearing of an injured female motorist, he forces the boys into his stolen ambulance and reports to the scene of the crash, posing as a paramedic.
-He strangles the woman then relishes in her open wounds as the boys watch from the front seat of the ambulance.
-News reports and newspaper clippings reveal more than 30 motorist disappearances in the Pine Barrens area along Ash Pine Road over the span of 20 years.
+He strangles the woman then relishes in her open wounds as the boys watch from the ambulance.
+News reports reveal more than 30 motorist disappearances in the Pine Barrens area along Ash Pine Road over the span of 20 years.

 Present Day: Samantha and her boyfriend Jordan are making out while driving down Ash Pine Rd and Jordan loses control and wrecks.
-Samantha calls 911 and soon ambulance 37 arrives; the couple is quickly dispatched by the brothers, Darryl and Jon Roy, who are now grown and using their father’s modus operandi.
+Samantha calls 911 and soon ambulance 37 arrives; the couple is dispatched by the brothers, Darryl and Jon Roy, who are now grown and using their father's modus operandi.

-Amy, a teenager ostracized by her classmates for her breast size, recently lost her firefighter father and is troubled by her mother Mary’s newly active dating life.
-Amy has also recently experienced a rift in her longtime friendship with another high school outcast, Angel, due to Angel’s new boyfriend Brad.
-While Angel is with Brad and his friends, Tim, Jason, his girlfriend Brooke and her friend Rachel, she attempts to stand on both Jason and Brad’s cars as they drive parallel down Ash Pine Rd.
-Brooke, having just successfully pulled off the stunt herself, is annoyed Angel is now trying it and intentionally distracts Jason, causing Angel to fall to the road, killing her.
+Amy, a teenager ostracized by her classmates for her breast size, recently lost her firefighter father and is troubled by her mother Mary's newly active dating life.
+Amy has also recently experienced a rift in her longtime friendship with another high school outcast, Angel, due to Angel's new boyfriend Brad.
+While Angel is with Brad and his friends, Tim, Jason, his girlfriend Brooke and her friend Rachel, she attempts to stand on both Jason and Brad's cars as they drive parallel down Ash Pine Rd.
+Brooke, having just pulled off the stunt herself, is annoyed Angel is now trying it and intentionally distracts Jason, causing Angel to fall to the road, killing her.
 When the police arrive, they lie and say that it was an accident and solely fault Angel.

-After Angel’s funeral, Jordan is reported missing which causes the police investigation surrounding Angel’s death to intensify and the lead investigator, Officer Higgins, questions Amy regarding Angel’s new group of friends.
+After Angel's funeral, Jordan is reported missing, which causes the police investigation surrounding Angel's death to intensify and the lead investigator, Officer Higgins, questions Amy regarding Angel's new group of friends.
 Amy later asks her mother for a breast augmentation, which Mary reluctantly agrees to.
 They see a doctor and her surgery is scheduled.
-Brooke and Jason have arguments and Jason begins talking with Amy online and asks her to come with him to a party at Brooke’s.
-At the party, Brooke jealously reveals to Amy that She, Jason, Samantha and Jordan were previously responsible the death of an old woman in an unreported hit and run along Ash Pine Rd.
+Brooke and Jason have arguments and Jason begins talking with Amy online and asks her to come with him to a party at Brooke's.
+At the party, Brooke jealously reveals to Amy that she, Jason, Samantha and Jordan were previously responsible the death of an old woman in an unreported hit and run along Ash Pine Rd.